Using the power of nature

 Sex pheromones are the best known example of semiochemicals.

 Biopesticides provide a wide range of tools for non-chemical pest and disease control.
 Use is only possible when the product is registered in the country of application.
 Biopesticides are generally compatible with natural enemies, but there are exceptions.
-Check the Koppert side effects database or app for specific information.
+Check the Koppert side effects database or download the side effects app for specific information.